All projects

 Klaus Mindrup, former Member of the German Bundestag and District Councillor in the Berlin district of Pankow.

-Max Grünig, Senior Policy Advisor at E3G in Washington DC, co-founder of POCACITO (the Post-Carbon Cities of Tomorrow)
+Max Grünig, Senior Policy Advisor at E3G in Washington DC, co-founder of POCACITO ( Post-Carbon Cities of Tomorrow)

 Team